 For applicants to be successful, research experience is essential.
 IMPRS faculty members evaluate the applications.
 Interview selection is based on academic qualifications, personal references, recommendation, research experience and interests, and suitability to the programme.

 The call for applications usually opens in September and closes in December.
 Afterwards applications will be assessed and invitations for interviews will be send out in February.
 The interviews will take place in March.
-The starting date of the programme is flexible, but usually our new IMPRS PhD students start in October.
+The starting date of the programme is flexible, but usually new IMPRS PhD students start in October.